KHEngineering/RoboRio/vision/cameratest.md

 We ran the test for two cases:
  - With X11 forwarding enabled
- - Without X11 forwading enabled
+ - Without X11 forwarding enabled

  The reason we did this was because, during our testing last year, we used X11 forwarding to view the image output while debugging/testing our algorithm, and it was notably slower than with X11 off.
 In a match, we do not use X11 forwarding.